twitocode/Tantalum/content/rythmhacks talks.md

 	- "help me create personas for a university student or students who like to use a wcampus based instagram clone"
 - pick a persona out of the options
 - figure out what we want to it, map out what is not required. dont get lost on useless parts.
 We need to build this first
+- "can you map out a detailed product requirement doc. do you require any other information from me?"
+- Then ask it for a roadmap.
+- "can you please ma p out a detaield road map for me please"